 Teaching Voting Rights Survey

-In response, the Zinn Education Project is helping launch a campaign to support educators in equipping young people with the history, lessons, and organizing traditions of Reconstruction, the Civil Rights Movement, student activism, and the long movement to expand freedom in the United States.
+The Zinn Education Project is launching a campaign to support educators in equipping young people with the history, lessons, and organizing traditions of Reconstruction, the Civil Rights Movement, student activism, and the long movement to expand freedom in the United States.

 Complete Survey